emanuel-metzenthin/RL-scene-text-detection/README.md

 # Weakly Supervised Scene Text Detection using Deep Reinforcement Learning

 This repository contains the setup for all experiments performed in our Paper ...
 It is to be used in conjunction with the RL environment [text-localization-environment](https://github.com/emanuel-metzenthin/text-localization-environment), which is linked as a submodule.
+After cloning do `git submodule init` and `git submodule update`.

 The project is configured using [Hydra](https://hydra.cc/docs/intro/) in the [cfg](/cfg) folder.